Friday, April 29, 2005

 In Emotions 301 we learned that there is something more sure, more unchanging, more steady than our emotions.
-And that is the Spirit of God speaking to the spirit He awakened within us-- with both His written words and spoken ones.
-He so wants to put our feet on steady ground...to lead us from strength to strength and from glory to glory.
+And that is the Spirit of God.
+He so wants to put our feet on steady ground, to lead us from strength to strength and from glory to glory.

-He is wanting to make us into examples of someone held up by His steady hand.
-Someone who recognizes why emotions were created in the first place--so that we can express the very emotions of God in any situation...and so that we can express what is going on in the spirit God made alive within us.
+He longs to make us into examples of someone held up by His steady hand.
+Someone who recognizes why emotions were created in the first place--so that we can express the very emotions of God in any situation, illustrate how we feel inside, we, and the spirit inside which God made alive.

-And that's what I'm aiming for... to express joy when God does...to express anger when God does...
-And to allow only a godly discontent in my spirit to move me--not my own gotta-do-something-different discontent.
+And that's what I'm aiming for, to express joy when God does.
+To show anger when God does.
+To allow only a godly discontent in my spirit to move me--not my own gotta-do-something-different discontent.